chantastic/sites/chan.dev/src/content/posts/reactpodcast-115-eli-white.md

 ---
-title: "115: Eli White on Principles and React Native"
+title: '115: Eli White on Principles and React Native'
 dateCreated: 2020-10-24
 ---